NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-05-12.md

 ```

 Kingdom Come: Deliverance II just dropped its first expansion, Brushes with Death, where you help a mysterious artist uncover his past.
 Players praise the engaging story, the addition of shield customization, and the affordable price.
-Some feel it’s a bit short and would have liked more depth, but overall the reception is positive.
+Some feel it’s a bit short, overly reliant on fetch quests and would have liked more depth, but overall the reception is positive.

 ---